mendix/docs/content/en/docs/appstore/modules/aws/amazon-bedrock.md

 ##### 4.2.1.3 RetrieveAndGenerate {#retrieve-and-generate}

 The `Retrieve and Generate` activity can be used for conversations leveraging Retrieval Augmented Generation through a knowledge base.
+This operation corresponds to the *RetrieveAndGenerate* microflow.
 The input and output for this service are shown in the table below:

 | Input | Output |